top of page

 WHO WE ARE

 The Barton Cleethorpes Community Rail Partnership (BCCRP) is a group which acts as a voice for passengers and communities along the Barton to Cleethorpes rail corridor.
-Its partners include local people, volunteers groups, town and parish councils, train operators and local authorities.
+Our partners include local people, volunteer groups, town and parish councils, train operators and local authorities.
 Members take an active role in the development of their local rail service.

 We are always looking for like minded people to come and help us to continue our work or develop new projects.
 If you are interested in taking part we would love to hear from you.